AndrewTaro/ThreeDimentionalRadioPublic/README.md

 # 3D Radio/RPF
 This modification renders the sector of the Radio Position Finding in the 3D world.

 The direction and width of the cone are always precise.
-(22.5 degrees / sector)
+(22.5 degrees/sector)

+The mod is officially checked and approved by WG, thus, it is safe to use.

 # Overview
 ![image](https://github.com/AndrewTaro/ThreeDimentionalRadioPublic/assets/36262823/d27e0983-faee-4fb0-8087-648e752c3a19)